PaulPower1/PaulPower1/README.md

 ### Special Interests
 I'm eager to be involved in any worthwhile tech effort that benefits many.

-Recently, I've had a special interest in contributing to projects incorporating AI in Healthcare and promoting greater interoperability (FHIR, HL7 etc) in Healthcare.
+Recently, I've had a special interest in contributing to projects incorporating AI in Healthcare systems and promoting greater interoperability (FHIR, HL7 etc) in Healthcare.

 ###  Preferred development tools
 <p align="left">